marcocolangelo/DrugLikeness-prediction-and-Fragment-analysis/README.md

 ### DrugLikeness-prediction-and-Fragment-analysis
-This is the main folder, where the file for training and prediction are saved.
+This is the main folder, where the training and prediction files are saved.

 #### Training the Model